 ADF Service: I joined the Royal Australian Navy in 2003 as an Aviation Technician – Airframes, and medically discharged in 2014.
 During my service I served at No. 817 Squadron and No. 808 Squadron, was posted to HMA Ships Manoora, Kanimbla and Success.
 I deployed to Timor-Leste, Fiji and Ashmore Reef/Christmas Island.

 Current town: Glenfield, New South Wales

-I have had two back operations for bulged discs which left my sciatic nerve squashed on the right side of my lower back.
-This has affected the signals to the left leg, causing left foot drop and muscle atrophy down the left side of my body.
+I had two back operations for bulged discs which left a nerve squashed on the right side of my lower back.
+This caused left foot drop and muscle degeneration down the left side of my body.

 What role has sport played in your rehabilitation?

 From a very young age, I had always been involved in sport.
 It started with swimming when I was five, then cycling and triathlons when I was 12.
 Sport gives me a way out.
 It gives me the chance to turn everything off, including the brain, if only for a few hours.
 Sport is a way of improving not just my physical well-being but my mental wellbeing as well.
 The fitter I am, the happier I am.

 Why did you apply for the Invictus Games?

 Applying and training for Invictus Games The Hague 2020 will help me with the drive, mentally and physically, to continue to train and consolidate what I have already accomplished.
 Invictus Games The Hague 2020 will be used as a stepping stone to compete in future competitions.
 During the lead up to these Games I hope to pass on my experiences and help new competitors in the Adaptive Sports Program achieve their full potential both mentally and physically.

 What will “winning” look like for you at these games?